Scholars Online Science Policies

 The Drs.
 McMenomy Online Classroom Etiquette

+The Scholars Online chat is pretty robust, and had a lot of features that make it easier to use and more flexible than the old IRC text-only chats.
+There are some caveats, even so.
 If everyone talks about something different at the same time, we won't get anything done, and everyone will find it pretty frustrating.
 Other teachers may have different chat rules, and in their classes you should follow theirs.
-Here, though, are ours:
+Here, though, are mine:

-1. Use your first name and last initial as your nick when you log into chat.
-Your individual instructor may let you use other nicks for less formal occasions (study sessions)--but check first.
-In some cases, you may be instructed for classroom activities to change your nick.
-Otherwise, stick to one nick throughout the chat.
-While we can hover over your nick to find out who you really are, it's disruptive if you are constantly changing identities.
+1. Use your first name and last initial as your nick when you log into chat, or at least change to that nick when class starts and stick to it throughout chat, unless instructed for classroom activities to change your identity.
+While we can hover over your nick to find out who you really are, it's disruptive if you are constantly changing identities, especially during the first weeks of a course.

 2. When class is in session, DO NOT interrupt proceedings with personal messages of any sort unless the situation is an emergency.
 It is very disruptive to say hello to someone when people are trying to pay attention to what's going on.
 This is especially bad in chat because a) you can't just whisper: anything you say is as loud as the main business of the class.
 We'll try to give you a little bit of time at the beginning of class to greet each other, but if you come in late, read through the earlier part of chat quietly, figure out where the discussion has been and where it's now going, and then join in.

-4. Unless otherwise instructed, we prefer that you "raise your hand" and be recognized rather than just blurting things out in response to a question or comment by the teacher or another student.
+4. In classes with more than 10 students, I prefer that you "raise your hand" and be recognized rather than just blurting things out in response to a question or comment by the teacher or another student.

 • If you have a question, push the Ask Question button or type a question mark and <Return>.
 Your name will change to italicized red letters.